Iris West-Allen (Arrowverse): Critical response

 Patton was cast as Iris West on The CW show The Flash, in 2014.
-Her casting was met with mixed feelings, due to her being a black actress, and the role she was going to portray was white and red-headed in the comics.
-According to website Fansided, Patton changed the way Hollywood viewed black women, and seemed to influence further race swaps of other characters, such as the Iris West that appeared in DC Extended Universe's Zack Snyder's Justice League, portrayed by Kiersey Clemons, the Marvel Cinematic Universe's Spider-Man: Homecoming, MJ, portrayed by Zendaya, and the casting of Leslie Grace as Barbara Gordon / Batgirl in the DCEU film, Batgirl.
-Web site TV Guide mentioned that in earlier seasons of The Flash, it seemed like Patton's character was colorblind, and wasn't acting like a black person.
-But, in season 6 "she was allowed to be a more authentic version of herself when she rocked her natural curls".
-Patton has been victim to racist attacks by fans of the show, due to her playing a white character, with fellow co-start Grant Gustin saying on his personal Instagram account "Our Iris is an African American actress [...] and she always is gonna be [...] she will continue to play her [role], and I have her back and will have her back".
+According to website Fansided, Patton changed the way Hollywood viewed black women and led to further roles for black women in comic adaptations, such as Anna Diop as Starfire in Titans, Kiersey Clemons as Iris West in DC Extended Universe's Zack Snyder's Justice League, Zendaya's as MJ in the Marvel Cinematic Universe's Spider-Man: Homecoming and the casting of Leslie Grace as Barbara Gordon / Batgirl in the DCEU film, Batgirl.
+Web site TV Guide described Patton's character as initially being depicted in a colorblind manner, eventually exploring her race more thoroughly in season 6.
+Patton was a target of racist attacks; fellow co-start Grant Gustin, defending her, said on his personal Instagram account that "I have her back and will have her back".
 Patton has been experiencing this phenomenon from the day of her casting, and many fans have noted that The CW didn't take an official stand, until a 2020 Twitter post made by the official account of the network indirectly mentioning her too.
 Fans quickly went to support the actress, and attack the network.
 According to website Decider, she was the highlight of DC FanDome event.
 The Looper noted that the scene of season 6 "Marathon", where Iris, trapped in the Mirrorverse, was touching hands with her husband, Barry, without him seeing her, was her best in the show's run.